Phan Văn Chánh: Biography

 In Saigon he taught in private schools and participated in the formation of the Indochinese Left Opposition (Ta Doi Lap).
 He was arrested in the roundup of communists on 8 August 1932 and received a four-year suspended sentence on 1 May 1933.

 He was a stalwart of the Tranh Đấu (La Lutte) group and followed Ta Thu Thau after the split of June 1937.
 He stood on the La Lutte platform in the Saigon Colonial Council elections of April 1939.
 Arrested on 13 July 1939 when the government moved to declare the communist movement illegal, he was sentenced to three years imprisonment on 16 May 1940, with a five-year residence ban and a decade long loss of civil rights.

 He served his time on the notorious prison island of Poulo Condore.
 During the events of 1945, Chanh served with the Tranh Đấu (La Lutte) group and was apprehended by the Vietminh at Kien An, Thu Dau Mot and executed in October.

-Many of his fellow Trotskyites such as Phan Văn Hùm (d.1946) died or disappeared shortly after.
+Many of his fellow Trotskyists such as Phan Văn Hùm (d.1946) died or disappeared shortly after.